USU-Robosub/Poseidon/SLAM/README.md

 up and running on your machine.

 #### DSO
 DSO is required to build or use this library.
-The instructions for building the static library file can be found in the [DSO's Github repository](https://github.com/JakobEngel/dso).
-The Eigen3 headers are needed to build this library, and their installation instructions can be found in the DSO's Github repository `README.md`.
+The instructions for building the static library file can be found in the [USU fork of DSO's Github repository](https://github.com/USU-Robosub/dso).
+The Eigen3 headers are needed to build this library, and their installation instructions can be found in the DSO `README.md`.
 Once the DSO static library file has been built, and Eigen3 has been installed or built.
 Use the following cmake command.
 ```
 Poseidon/SLAM/build$ cmake -DDSO_DIR={path to the DSO repository} ..
 ```